 This past summer we decided to finally visit the last state in the Northeast that we had yet to as a family.
-We spent 3 nights in Portland, Maine as a long weekend trip.
+We spent 3 nights in Portland, Maine with kids as a long weekend trip.
 This was our last road trip of the summer and luckily the shortest amount of time in the car.
 The 4.5 hour trip turned into closer to 6 hours because of Friday evening traffic.
 But luckily the girls had plenty to keep themselves busy and food to keep them happy in the back!

 Where we Stayed